Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/property/additional-properties/README.md

 ### AdditionalPropertiesClient

-`AdditionalPropertiesClient` is the primary interface for developers using the AdditionalProperties REST client library.
+`AdditionalPropertiesClient` is the primary interface for developers using the AdditionalProperties client library.
 Explore the methods on this client object to understand the different features of the AdditionalProperties service that you can access.